 Ultimately, investors are hoping that the Ant Group IPO will happen mid-to-late next year.
 Should this take place, it would be a big win for all investors in the ticker.

 Nonetheless, this is also the most risky play on the list.
-Alibaba is a Chinese company, and ongoing trade tensions between the U.S. and China will likely lead to increased volatility.
+Alibaba is a Chinese company.
+While China is the second largest economy in the world, it’s still an emerging economy subject to increased volatility.
 This, combined with uncertainties surrounding the Ant Group IPO, suggests that significant losses could be ahead.

 Digital conglomerates stocks are attractive for many reasons.
 Not only are these companies seeing tremendous growth, they are driving a technological revolution that’s changing the lives of consumers around the world.

-Although these are not commonly known as dividend stocks with strong dividend yields, the strong momentum often seen across technology stocks — including digital conglomerates — is hard to ignore.
+Although these are not commonly known as dividend stocks with strong dividend yields, the strong momentum often seen across technology stocks — including some of the biggest names in the space — is hard to ignore.

 Nonetheless, as with any class of stock, digital conglomerates stock are all unique and should be treated as such.
 You should never buy a stock simply because it’s a large technology company with a massive market cap.
 It’s always best to research any company you’re considering investing in before making an investment.